Kavia-ai/universalinit/src/universalinit/templates/lightningjs/docs/essentials_displaying_text.md

   right requires the `maxwidth` attribute to be set as well.
 - `maxwidth` - the max length of a line of text in pixels, words surpassing this length will be broken and wrapped onto the next line.
   This attribute is required when aligning center or right.
-Previously this attribute was `wordwrap`, which has now been deprecated in favour of `maxwidth`.
 - `maxlines` - maximum number of lines that will be displayed
 - `maxheight` - maximum height of a text block, lines that don\'t fit within this height will not be displayed